AllTheMods/alltheguides/docs/atma/l2guide.md

 ---
 title: L2 Guide
-description: A Guide for L2 Hostility in ATMA
+description: A Guide for L2 Hostility in All the Magic - Arcana
 authors:
  - Xannaeh
 ---

 # Guide: L2 Hostility - Difficulty, Traits, & Progression

-*Note: These mechanics and recommendations are subject to change due to ongoing ATMA Balancing with the L2 system.*
+***Note: These mechanics and recommendations are subject to change due to ongoing ATM: Arcana Balancing with the L2 system.***

+---

 ## Introduction

-L2 Hostiles adds an adaptive difficulty system where mobs become stronger and gain special abilities (Traits) based on player progression and location.
-It aims for a more dynamic and challenging experience compared to vanilla or mods like Champions, Scaling Health, or Infernal Mobs, featuring player-specific difficulty scaling and mechanics for creating safe zones.
+L2 Hostiles adds an adaptive difficulty system where mobs become **stronger** and gain special **abilities** (Traits) based on **player progression** and location.
+It aims for a **more dynamic** and **challenging** experience compared to vanilla or mods like Champions, Scaling Health, or Infernal Mobs, featuring player-specific difficulty scaling and mechanics for creating safe zones.

+---

 ## Understanding L2 Difficulty & Mob Levels

 L2 features an adaptive difficulty system.
 Mobs gain levels, Traits, increased health, and increased damage based on several factors.
 You generally won't encounter high-level mobs with powerful traits early on.

 *   **Mob Level Factors:** A mob's level is determined by:
     *   The dimension it's in.